dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

-Now if we look in our project_dir ``iptutorial/`` we see that the fastq/ and edits/ directories were created using just the first assembly ``iptest1``, while the clust/ and consens/ directories were created for both ``iptest1`` and ``iptest2`` which completed steps 3-6.
+Now if we look in our project_dir ``iptutorial/`` we see that the fastq/ and edits/ directories were created using just the first assembly ``iptest1``, while the clust/ and consens/ directories were created for both ``iptest1`` and ``iptest2``, since both completed steps 3-6.
 Finally, you can see that each assembly has its own ``outfiles/`` directory with the results of step7.

 .. code:: bash

    ## use ls -l to view inside the project directory as a list
    ls -l iptutorial/

+I show the structure a bit more clearly below:

 .. parsed-literal::

+   iptutorial/
        iptest1.json
        iptest1_fastqs/
+           [...].fastq.gz
        iptest1_edits/
+           [...].fastq
        iptest1_clust_0.85/
+           [...].utemp
+           [...].htemp
+           [...].clust.gz
+           [...].clustS.gz
        iptest1_consens/
+           [...].consens.gz
        iptest1_outfiles/
+           iptest1.loci
+           iptest1.phy
+           iptest1.[other formats]

        iptest1_min8.json
        iptest1_min8_outfiles/
+           iptest1_min8.[formats]

        iptest1_min12.json
        iptest1_min12_outfiles/
+           iptest_min12.[formats]

        iptest2.json
        iptest2_clust_0.85/
+           [...].[clustfiles]
        iptest2_consens/
+           [...].consens.gz
        iptest2_outfiles/
+           iptest2.[.formats]

        iptest2_min8.json
        iptest2_min8_outfiles/
+           iptest2_min8.[.formats]

        iptest2_min12.json
        iptest2_min12_outfiles/
+           iptest2_min12.[.formats]

-In addition you working directory should contain the four params files which have the full set of parameters used in each of your assemblies.
-This makes for a good reproducible workflow.
+In your working directory you will have the four params files which have the full set of parameters used in each of your assemblies.
+This makes for a good reproducible workflow, and can be referenced later as a reminder of the parameters used for each data set.

 Writing ipyrad scripts
 ~~~~~~~~~~~~~~~~~~~~~~
 From the code above you may have noticed that the only thing stopping you from
-being able to write one long script to make a huge range of assemblies is when
+being able to write one long script that creates a whole range of assemblies is
-you have to go in by hand and edit the new params files by hand each time.
+when you have to edit the new params files by hand.
-If you plan to only execute one ipyrad command at a time then that is no problem.
+If you plan to only execute one ipyrad command at a time then this is no problem.
-But if you're a very programmatic type of person, you may be thinking about inserting
+But if you're a very programmatic type of person you'll probably prefer
-``sed`` code-blocks into your code to edit the params files automatically.
-If so, you'll probably want to check out the :ref:`ipyrad API<API>`,
+making parameter changes in the code directly.
+If so, you'll want to check
-which provides a much more elegant pure Python way to edit parameters in your
+out the :ref:`ipyrad API<API>`, which provides a more elegant pure Python
-code.
+way to edit parameters in your code while assembling data.